 Director of Recruitment

 Fax #: 503-370-3011

-Your will receive your Willamette University Student Identification Number in an email from Judy O'Neill within a few days of your admission email.
-You may be asked for your ID number when working with many campus offices because it will expedite their ability to rapidly access your records.
-You will also need your ID number to complete the online form for paying your deposit by credit card.
-Your ID number is private information, so you should not share your ID number with people other than Willamette University employees.
+You may be asked for your ID number when working with other campus offices because it will expedite their ability to rapidly access your records.
+You will also need your ID and network account login and password to complete online forms used by the University.
+Your ID number and password are your private information.
+Do not share your ID number with people other than Willamette University employees.

 |First Day of Spring Semester||January 18|